Colored Pencil has certainly risen in popularity over the past decade with the advent of coloring books for adults.

-- Use a paper that has a little “tooth” (texture) made for layering colored pencil, 67lb at least.
+- Use a paper that has a little “tooth” (texture) needed for layering colored pencil, 67lb at least.

 - Always keep your pencil sharp for several layers. (click here for how to sharpen colored pencils)

-- Rotate the pencil often to get more life out of the point before needing to sharpen again.
+- Rotate the pencil often, and get more life out of the point before needing to sharpen again.

 - Work light to dark.